 Balance Sheet Strength Indicators

-The practical point: you want a balance sheet that can survive a 90-day revenue shock without forcing dilution, fire-sale assets, or a covenant breach, and you can usually detect that with 4 ratio clusters plus 1 footnote adjustment.
+A balance sheet that can survive a 90-day revenue shock without forcing dilution, fire-sale assets, or a covenant breach separates resilient companies from fragile ones.
+You can usually detect that resilience with 4 ratio clusters plus 1 footnote adjustment.

-Balance sheet strength is not "prudence"; it is probability control with numbers.
-When debt-to-total-assets exceeds 0.80, bankruptcy probability rises by 38.4 percentage points, and each +0.10 increase in leverage adds +6.2% default probability in the same framework.1 The point is: you are not forecasting narratives--you are bounding outcomes with ratios that move in 0.10-1.00x increments.
+Balance sheet strength is probability control backed by numbers.
+In James Ohlson's landmark 1980 study at Columbia University, when debt-to-total-assets exceeded 0.80, bankruptcy probability rose by 38.4 percentage points, and each +0.10 increase in leverage added +6.2% default probability.1 You are not forecasting narratives -- you are bounding outcomes with ratios that move in 0.10-1.00x increments.

-Even "classic" ratios degrade if you ignore hidden obligations: the predictive power of the current ratio fell 23% from 1962-2002 as off-balance-sheet financing grew, and firms with operating lease obligations >2x reported debt had 31% higher default rates.2 So you use ratios, then you adjust them.
+Even established ratios degrade when you ignore hidden obligations.
+William Beaver, Maureen McNichols, and Jung-Wu Rhie at Stanford found that the predictive power of the current ratio fell 23% from 1962-2002 as off-balance-sheet financing grew, and firms with operating lease obligations >2x reported debt had 31% higher default rates.2 Ratios come first -- then you adjust them for what the balance sheet hides.

 Use a 4-band rule that forces a decision: